-Medicaid spent \$206.6 billion on hospital care in 2019.
-Hospital spending accounted for 34 percent of total Medicaid spending and Medicaid payments to hospitals accounted for 17 percent of all payments to hospitals in 2019 (OACT 2020).
+Medicaid spent \$245.3 billion on hospital care in 2021.1 Hospital spending accounted for 37 percent of total Medicaid spending and Medicaid payments to hospitals accounted for 19 percent of all payments to hospitals in 2021 (OACT 2022).

-In fiscal year (FY) 2019, about half of Medicaid payments to hospitals were made on a fee-for-service (FFS) basis and about half of payments were made through managed care delivery systems (Figure 1).
-About half of FFS payments were base payments for services and about half were supplemental payments.
+In fiscal year (FY) 2021, 60 percent of Medicaid payments to hospitals were made through managed care delivery systems and the remainder were made on a fee-for-service (FFS) basis (Figure 1).
+Of the approximately 40 percent of payments to hospitals made through FFS, less than half were base payments for services and over half were supplemental payments.

 FIGURE 1.
-Base and Supplemental Payments as a Share of Total Medicaid Payments to Hospitals, FY 2019
+Base and Supplemental Payments as a Share of Total Medicaid Payments to Hospitals, FY 2021

 Notes: FY is fiscal year.
 DSH is disproportionate share hospital.
 UPL is upper payment limit.
 DSRIP is delivery system reform incentive payment.
 GME is graduate medical education.
 DSRIP and uncompensated care pool payments must be authorized under Section 1115 waivers.
 Managed care payments to hospitals are estimated based on total managed care spending reported by states.
-Totals do not sum due to rounding.

-Source: MACPAC, 2021, analysis of CMS-64 net expenditure data as of August 05, 2020 and CMS-64 Schedule C waiver report data as of September 24, 2020.
+Source: MACPAC, 2023, analysis of CMS-64 net expenditure data as of June 8, 2022 and CMS-64 Schedule C waiver report data as of September 19, 2022.